niccokunzmann/download_latest/README.md

 #### See it in action:

-    https://chlegou.github.io/download_latest/chlegou/bitbot/ // will automatically bind the first file in the latest release https://chlegou.github.io/download_latest/chlegou/bitbot/?index=5 // will download the 5th file in the latest release
+    https://chlegou.github.io/download_latest/chlegou/bitbot/ // will automatically bind the first file in the latest release https://chlegou.github.io/download_latest/chlegou/bitbot/?index=0 // will download the 1st file in the latest release https://chlegou.github.io/download_latest/chlegou/bitbot/?index=5 // will download the 6th file in the latest release

 **IMPORTANT:** In case of multi files, you must take consideration of file's orders in releases (they must follow the same order always to have it working right).